OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Mayor Camilla Thorne.md

 **Significant Events**

 - **Major Plot Points**: Has recently sparked controversy amongst local leaders along the Ridgeback Forest for her outspoken support of Silverleaf. and elves in general.
-- **Important Missions**: Serenia is dedicated to restoring the reputation of the local elves, who have been unjustly maligned.
+- **Important Missions**: Camilla is dedicated to restoring the reputation of the local elves, who have been unjustly maligned.
 Simultaneously, she is strengthening Bullmar's military capabilities and actively seeking support from Agroma to prepare for potential threats.
 These efforts are crucial following the Siege of Bullmar, and with lingering rumors of orc forces gathering within Ridgeback Forest.

 **Quotes**